Resistance: Burning Skies

-Resistance: Burning Skies is a first-person shooter video game for the PlayStation Vita, part of the Resistance series.
-The game was developed by Nihilistic Software and published by Sony Computer Entertainment in May 2012.
-It was announced in August 2011 at Gamescom.
+Resistance: Burning Skies is a 2012 first-person shooter video game developed by Nihilistic Software and published by Sony Computer Entertainment for the PlayStation Vita.
+It is a spin-off and the most recent installment of the Resistance series.
 In the game, players control the character of Tom Riley, a firefighter who fights against an enemy called the Chimera during their invasion of the United States.

 Premise

 On August 14, 1951, one month after the liberation of the United Kingdom, the Chimera invade the East Coast of the United States.
 New York fireman Tom Riley is caught in the middle of the conflict.
 In spite of the fact that he fights against the Chimera, he only has a desire to find and rescue his family caught in the middle of the invasion.

 Plot

 The story begins with Tom Riley, along with Engine 174, driving through Staten Island.
 They arrive at a power station that is in flames.
 They enter the station and Tom is separated from his fellow firemen after accidentally falling into the lower levels of the station through a broken floor.
 As Tom works his way back up, he sees one of the firemen being attacked and killed by Longlegs.
 Tom is forced to fight his way out of the station and rescue one of his fellow firemen.

 Once outside, Tom learns that the Chimeran invasion is in full swing.
 Riley then makes his way through the city, eventually picking up a broadcast asking him to assist with the evacuation.
 Tom follows the directions given by the broadcast, eventually meeting up with a woman named Ellie Martinez, the leader of the self-titled "Minutemen".
 With the support of Ellie and her ally Mac, Tom fights his way to a highway bridge where Tom reunites with his wife, Natalie, and daughter, Rachel.

 Tom sends his family to safety, promising to find them.
 As more Chimera show up, Riley is forced to stay behind with Ellie to buy the survivors some time.
 Along the way, Tom and Ellie come across a mysterious shipment in a military truck called Gray Tech, which demonstrates the capabilities of upgrading their weapons.
 It is revealed that the shipment was being sent to Richard Gorrell.
 They are again attacked by Chimeran ground forces but Tom and Ellie defeat them.
 Before they could leave the highway however, an Executioner attacks them.
 Tom and Ellie are able to destroy the Executioner and escape from bombardment of Spires and Crawlers.

 They make their way to a military base in Bayonne, New Jersey, where Ellie introduces Tom to her ally Colonel George Amherst, who notifies Tom that his family has been sent to a Protection Camp in Union City.
 Immediately after, the Chimera ambush the base.
 Riley assists in fending off the attack, which includes saving a wounded soldier, and killing a gargantuan Chimeran creature called the Abomination.